Celebrate summer’s last big weekend Sept. 1-4 with free events, outdoor activities and cultural experiences in the nation's capital.

 Take in DC JazzFest

 Washington, DC’s star-studded jazz history reigns on with the DC JazzFest, an annual showcase of national and local musicians taking place this Aug.
-30 through Sept.
-3. This can't-miss event is the District's premier jazz festival, serving up a diverse selection of national and international masterclass artists at venues all over the city.
-Many of the concerts are free, including the Jazz Hop in historic Anacostia on Sept.
-1. Read up on the many other reasons why you should attend the musical celebration.
+28 through Sept.
+1. This can't-miss event is the District's premier jazz festival, serving up a diverse selection of national and international masterclass artists at venues all over the city.
+Many of the concerts are free.
+Read up on the many other reasons why you should attend the musical celebration.

 02

-Reserve your table for Summer Restaurant Week, which runs from Aug.
-28 to Sept.
-3. Savor every last bite of summer while taking advantage of specially priced meals, including to-go options and cocktail and wine pairings, courtesy of the Restaurant Association of Metropolitan Washington and 150+ participating eateries.
+Reserve your table for Summer Restaurant Week (official dates to be announced).
+Savor every last bite of summer while taking advantage of specially priced meals, including to-go options and cocktail and wine pairings, courtesy of the Restaurant Association of Metropolitan Washington and 150+ participating eateries.
 Below, we've detailed some standout hot spots, brunch musts, international cuisines and more to help you decide where to dine next.

 03